Ministry of Health Singapore. All Rights Reserved.

-But what if people in "your group" start doing things that are wrong, hurtful, or even illegal?
+What if people in "your group" start doing things that are wrong, hurtful, or even illegal?
 And what if these same people are your friends and you do not want to participate?
 Resisting peer pressure is a skill that you can develop.

-Often-times, "just saying no" isn't enough, and youth must look inward at self-confidence and personal convictions to make good choices.
+Often, "just saying no" isn't enough, and young people must look inward at self-confidence and personal convictions to make good choices.

-The first step to learning how to deal with peer pressure is to build a strong sense of self-esteem.
-When you act confident and believe in yourself, you don't need to impress other people or do what others say to feel good or accepted.
+The first step to learning how to deal with peer pressure is to build a strong sense of healthy self-esteem.
+When you build your self-confidence and believe in yourself, you don't need to impress other people or do what others say to feel good or accepted.

-Building confidence at a young age will help you be a self-confident person later on in your future and help you stay out of bad situations in the long run.
+Building confidence at a young age will help you be a self-confident person later on in your future.

 When you improve your self-esteem and have respect for yourself, you are less likely to succumb to peer pressure.
 You don't feel guilty or pressured into following what other people tell you to do because you know what your own morals, limits, and sense of right and wrong are.

-Before you give into peer pressure, realise that when trying to handle pressure from friends at school, your choices have consequences.
-Each action you take or do not take will have important consequences - your bad or negative decisions may hurt yourself or those you love around you.
+Before you succumb to peer pressure, realise your choices have consequences.
+Each action you take or do not take will have important consequences - your bad or negative decisions may hurt yourself or those you love.

-Getting yourself into bad situations and allowing yourself to engage in risky behaviour merely to fit in, feel accepted, or impress others may have very negative consequences, such as bad relationships with parents at home, teachers at school, or even trouble with the law.
+Getting yourself into bad situations and allowing yourself to engage in risky behaviour merely to fit in, feel accepted, or impress others may have very negative consequences.
+They can be bad relationships with parents at home, teachers at school, or even trouble with the law.

-This is where peer pressure can also have positive effects when people are pressured by their peers toward positive behaviour, such as volunteering for charity or excelling in academics or athletics.
+This is where peer pressure can also have positive influences and effects.
+Positive peer pressure can encourage young people toward positive behaviours, such as volunteering for a charity or excelling in academics or athletics.

 Here are some constructive outcomes peer pressure can actually achieve for you.